hsnucnmc/winter-2022/overview_of_services.md

 There are many types of DNS records, and each of them has its own usage.

 - `A` record - It contains the IP address of the domain name.
-For example, `www.hs.ntnu.edu.tw` has `A` record `203.68.92.132`.
+For example, `203.68.92.132` is an `A` record of `www.hs.ntnu.edu.tw`.
 - `AAAA` record - It contains the IPv6 address of the domain name.
 - `NS` record - It is the IP address of the zone's authoritative nameserver.
-For example, `hs.ntnu.edu.tw` has `NS` record `dns.hs.edu.tw`.
+For example, `dns.hs.edu.tw` is an `NS` record of `hs.ntnu.edu.tw`.

 ---